apache/couchdb-nano/README.md

 If you run either of these examples (after starting CouchDB) you will see:

 ```
-you have inserted a document with an _id of rabbitt.
+you have inserted a document with an _id of rabbit.
 { ok: true,
   id: 'rabbit',
   rev: '1-6e4cb465d49c0368ac3946506d26335d' }